 The Stormwater Public Information Web Page will be updated annually and as necessary to ensure that current information is available.
 Our Municipal Separate Storm Sewer System (MS4) consists of the co-permitted entities of Delaware County, Muncie Sanitary District/City of Muncie, Yorktown and Ivy Tech- Muncie.
 If you are looking for a specific document that is not listed here, please fill out a request for information form.
-If you have any questions, please contact labowley@msdeng.com, 765-747-4896.
+If you have any further questions, please refer to the pages on this website or contact the relevant staff member below.

 Municipal Separate Storm Sewer Systems (MS4)